Art and Design is a central part of life in Sligo Grammar School.

 The art department in the school is a very active and vibrant one.
 The art room is always a hive of activity with students coming in and out on various projects – art students and non-art students alike!

 Students study the subject at Junior Cert and Leaving Cert level, enjoying consistently good results.
 All TY students get a chance to work in the art room as they do a module in art, incorporating photo editing skills and screen printing .
 Some students elect to do the Junk Kouture Fashion Design competition while others are involved in designing and editing the school newsletter.
 All TY students also do crafts in the Art Room.
 They vary from year to year and include batik, tie-dye, jewellery making and felting.

 Students work is always on display around the school and in recent years samples of SGS students art work has been exhibited in the ER department of Sligo General Hospital.

-5th Year and 6th Year Students are taken to Dublin every year on a History of Art Educational Trip.
+As well as visiting local galleries, 5th Year and 6th Year Students are taken to Dublin every year on a History of Art Educational Trip.
 They get a chance to see the buildings and works which are part of their Art History course.
 Castletown house, The Casino, Marino, No 27 Fitzwilliam Street the National Museum, National Gallery and Royal Hospital, Kilmainham are among the places they visit over the two years

 A previous National Finalist is pictured below.